 “Bring me dog food, and a black marker!” he requested while looking up, squinting under the bright sun.

 I nodded back, then gathered up the dogs and items and stepped outside.
 I opened the gate and released the hounds, who were mighty pleased to be with him again.
 Deek’s smile upon seeing them after their longest separation ever, would melt even the devil’s heart.
 All their attention was now directed at Deek; I may as well have been invisible.
 I handed him a reusable grocery sack filled with kibble in two Ziploc one-gallon freezer bags, and five cans of Purina Tender Cuts in Gravy.
 Then extricated the black marker from a pocket.
 He politely held the gate open so I wouldn’t have to step out any further.
 But I told him it’s okay, I have my keys and I’m gonna get some coffee.

-“Coffee?” he replied with a bemused smile.
+“Coffee?” he replied with a wry smile.
 It was then I observed how clean and healthy he appeared, and that was yet another sign of the doggie’s loving influence, and my devoted patience of many years.
 “I didn’t know you drink coffee.”